MGM Home Entertainment: 1982–1998

 Also that year, it signed an agreement with Roger Corman and his film studio Concorde Pictures that enabled MGM/UA worldwide access to motion pictures that were produced by Concorde.

 In October 1990, after Pathé Communications bought MGM, MGM/UA Home Video struck a deal with Warner Home Video to have them distribute MGM/UA titles exclusively on home video worldwide.
 The Pathé merger also meant MGM acquired a majority of the Cannon Films library (certain rights for other media and select films during the Thorn EMI merger now lie with other entities with few exceptions), ironic considering MGM/UA had previously distributed Cannon output in the 1980s.
 MGM/UA also began distributing the rest of the UA library around this time after its contract with CBS/Fox ended.
 In 1994, MGM/UA Home Video launched the MGM/UA Family Entertainment label for family-friendly releases.
-In 1996, Warner made an exclusive deal with Image Entertainment to distribute MGM/UA titles on LaserDisc.
+In 1996, Warner Home Video made an exclusive deal with Image Entertainment to distribute MGM/UA titles on LaserDisc.

 In 1997, MGM/UA, along with the other studios that were distributed by Warner Home Video, began releasing its titles on DVD.
 Some of the films MGM released on DVD were from the Turner catalog, which they were still allowed to keep after Turner merged into Time Warner Entertainment some time before because of their distribution deal.
 That same year, MGM acquired Orion Pictures.
 As a result, Orion Home Video (Orion's home video division) was absorbed by MGM/UA, and was retained as an in-name-only division until the acquisition deal was finalized in 1998.
 That year, the company was renamed MGM Home Entertainment.